 The following is a guest post by Anna Rud.
 Anna is a Content Marketer at Serpstat.
-Establishing an active presence on external resources, developing rich and quality content, implementing of brand strategy and many other are her key responsibilities.
+Establishing an active presence on external resources, developing rich and quality content, implementing brand strategy and many others are her key responsibilities.

 The lack of content planning could be the death of many businesses.
 It seems like some site owners are making every effort to create a business strategy, organize their sales and lead generation.
 At the same time, they don’t seek to give any importance to content planning.